scipy-conference/scipy_proceedings/papers/michael_lange/michael_lange.rst

 provided.

-In order to create a functional :code:`Operator` object, the expression :code:`eq` needs to be re-arranged so that we may solve for the unknown :math:`u_{i,j}^{n+1}`.
+In order to create a functional :code:`Operator` object, the expression :code:`eq` needs to be rearranged so that we may solve for the unknown :math:`u_{i,j}^{n+1}`.
 This is easily achieved by using SymPy's :code:`solve` utility and the Devito shorthand :code:`u.forward` which denotes the furthest forward stencil point in